Several factors can cause burnout

 Take the time to summarize and schedule your daily tasks using to-do lists or a personal calendar that will be used to divide your day into your different missions.

-3. Prioritize your assignments
+3. Prioritize your missions

 Another secret to effective organization and reduced stress: prioritizing tasks.